upcs/cs341-spring-2025-cs341_sp25_avr/README.md

 ## Introduction

-This README provides instructions on how to use the `content_table.sql` file to create and populate the `Content` table.
+This provides instructions on how to use the `content_table.sql` file to create and populate the `Content` table.
 The `Content` table stores information about buildings on a university campus.

 ## Table Structure